JacobHess03/JacobHess03/README.md

 # Hi, I'm Giacomo Visciotti!

-🎓 I hold a degree in Computer and Telecommunications Engineering, with experience gained from various projects where I've applied my skills in:
+🎓 I hold a bachelor's degree in Computer and Telecommunications Engineering, with experience gained from various projects where I've applied my skills in:

 🛠️ Software Engineering: design, development, and maintenance